 The HSBC Revolution’s S$160.50 annual fee was removed on 1 August 2020, and both principal and supplementary cards are now free for life.

-There are only a handful of credit cards in Singapore without an annual fee, and the few that exist are rather abject.
-So hats off to HSBC for doing this, while simultaneously improving the value proposition.
+There are only a handful of credit cards in Singapore without an annual fee, and most of them are rather abject.
+So hats off to HSBC for waiving the annual fee, while simultaneously improving the value proposition.

 How many miles do I earn?